heliopereira/Dapper.Contrib.Firebird/Readme.md

 Dapper.Contrib contains a number of helper methods for inserting, getting, updating and deleting records.

-The full list of extension methods in Dapper.Contrib right now are:
+The full list of extension methods in Dapper.Contrib.Firebird right now are:

 ```csharp
 T Get<T>(id);